History of North Carolina: The Native Peoples of North Carolina

 North Carolina was home to several distinct cultural groups.
 Along the east coast were the Chowanoke, or Roanoke, and Croatan nations, Algonquian speaking people.
 The Chowanoke lived north of the Neuse River and the Croatan south of it.
 They had (along with the Powhatan, Piscataway & Nanticoke further north) adopted a governing system by which there would be a largely patriarchal society living under the rule of several local chiefs who all answered to a single, higher ruling chief and formed a council with him to discuss political affairs.
 This was different from the more common Algonquian approach, which was a more loosely organized style of governing, without a true full-time government.
 The Chowanoke became protected by English colonists in the late 17th century, but dissolved completely in the 19th century.
 Their descendants reformed during the 21st century.
 In the 18th century, the Croatan and several local Siouan groups would merge to form the Lumbee, who still exist in the state to this day.
 Apparently there was also a long-standing debate dating to at least the 1970s, as to whether the Croatan had ever actually existed.
 In this case, much of their assumed lands would have been claimed by Eastern Siouan tribes.
 As the Powhatan started to dissolve due to encroaching, some tribes—like the Machapunga, broke away and migrated south to live among the Chowanoke.

 Inland of them were three Siouan speaking tribes associated with a culture group called the Eastern Siouans.
-Broken into several smaller tribes, they were the Catawba, the Waccamaw Siouan, the Cheraw, the Winyaw, the Wateree and the Sugaree.
+Broken into several smaller tribes, they were the Catawba, the Waccamaw Siouan, the Cheraw, the Winyah, the Wateree and the Sugaree.
 It's difficult to say just how many existed in the region.
 Between 1680 and 1701, the region also played host to the Saponi, Tutelo, Occaneechi Keyauwee, Shakori and Sissipahaw (possibly among others), who had been driven out of the state by an invasion of the Iroquois Confederacy.
 Most of these tribes later returned to Virginia, where they came to be collectively known as the Eastern Blackfoots, or Christannas.
 Most of all other Siouan tribes of the Carolinas slowly merged and were all thought of as subtribes of the Catawba Nation by the American Revolution.
 In the 19th century, the Catawba moved west and were consolidated with the Cherokee, despite keeping their own traditions alive long term.
-It is also important to note that many of the southernmost Eastern Siouan tribes had largely homogenized their culture with that of the Muskogean populations beyond the Santee River.
+It is also important to note that many of the southernmost Eastern Siouan tribes that had largely homogenized their culture with that of the Muskogean populations beyond the Santee River.
 There were even isolated communities north of the river who are believed to have acted as Siouans, but spoke Muskogean.
 The northernmost known tribe such as this—the Pedee—lived in south-central North Carolina.